 | Total Reach | 17,245 |

 The Medical and Health Program (Comprehensive Care) was the largest single-year health intervention undertaken by The Dream Welfare Society, focused on strengthening primary healthcare access in urban slums.
-With dedicated investment, the programme delivered consultations, diagnostics, and medicines to unique beneficiaries.
+The programme delivered consultations, diagnostics, and medicines to unique beneficiaries.
 Beyond direct treatment, the intervention generated wide community-level impact by improving health stability, reducing deferred care, and strengthening economic resilience across high-density urban settlements.